Site Overlay

 An EEG technician performs Electroencephalogram (EEG) tests by attaching sensors (electrodes) to a patient’s scalp to record the patient’s brain’s electrical activity.

-They prepare the patient and equipment, monitor the test, and perform procedures like hyperventilation or light stimulation to expose abnormalities.
+They prepare the patient and equipment, monitor the test, and perform procedures such as hyperventilation or light stimulation to detect abnormalities.

 The recorded brain wave data helps neurologists and other medical professionals diagnose and monitor neurological conditions like epilepsy, strokes, and sleep disorders.